dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

             services.AddControllers();

             services.AddDbContext<ApplicationDbContext>(
-                options => options.UseSqlServer("name=ConnectionStrings:DefaultConnection"));
+                options => options.UseSqlServer("name=DefaultConnection"));
         }
 -->

 [!code-csharp[snippet_1](../../../samples/core/Miscellaneous/ConfiguringDbContext/WebApp9/Program9.cs?name=snippet_1)]

 The preceding code registers `ApplicationDbContext`, a subclass of `DbContext`, as a scoped service in the ASP.NET Core app service provider.
 The service provider is also known as the dependency injection container.
-The context is configured to use the SQL Server database provider and reads the connection string from ASP.NET Core configuration.
+The context is configured to use the SQL Server database provider and reads the connection string from [ASP.NET Core configuration](xref:core/miscellaneous/connection-strings#aspnet-core).

 The `ApplicationDbContext` class must expose a public constructor with a `DbContextOptions<ApplicationDbContext>` parameter.
 This is how context configuration from `AddDbContext` is passed to the `DbContext`.
 For example: